mail4hafij/internal_notification_service/readme.md

 # Internal notification service RabbitMQ, Sendgrid, Slack.
 The idea here is to consume events from RabbitMQ and send email via Sendgrid or add messages to Slack channel.
-Let's say, there are some critical events in our business when they occure, some events are triggered via a web endpoint and stored in RabbitMQ (convered in my other repository, please check here https://github.com/mail4hafij/rabbit_event_stream).
-Now, in this solution we want to act on those events so that we can notify people by email and send messages in Slack channel.
+Let's say, there are some business critical situations, when they occure, some events are triggered to a web endpoint.
+Those events are then stored in RabbitMQ (convered in my other repository, please check here https://github.com/mail4hafij/rabbit_event_stream).
+Now, in this solution we want to consume those events from RabbitMQ so that we can notify people by email and send messages in Slack channel.

 Techonology stack: Docker-compose, .Net core 2.0, C#, RabbitMQ client.